data2intelligence/CytoSig/README.md

 Example 1:
 At the folder where you have downloaded CytoSig package, enter the test path with example data by "cd CytoSig/tests".
 Then, run the following docker command:
 docker run -it -w /tests -v "$(pwd):/tests" data2intelligence/data2intelligence-suite
+After this step, you will enter a Docker container with CytoSig pre-installed and your local folder tests mounted to folder tests in the container.
+Then, you can run the following command on the example data.
+CytoSig_run.py -i GSE147507.diff.gz -o output -e 1

 Example 2: